ibm-ecosystem-engineering/APICv10/Misc/Exercises/2-Exercise-Configure-Developer-Toolkit.md

 ### Step 2

-Extract the 'APIC Designer' and 'apic' CLI files in a directory.
+Extract the downloaded zip file in a directory.
 You can choose to keep 'credentials.json' and 'designer_credentials.json' files in the same or different directory.

 ### Step 3